Reudina/MvM-Passtime-Support/README.md

 # Bugs / ToDo
 Script Is Still Experimental, Not Final Version.
 .Disconnecting While Holding The Ball Breaks Everything.
-.Reseting The Wave While The Ball Is Being Held Does Not Remove Thinks As Intended.
+.~~Reseting The Wave While The Ball Is Being Held Does Not Remove Thinks As Intended.~~
-.There Is No Check to Prevent Bots From Picking Up The Bomb.
+.~~There Is No Check to Prevent Bots From Picking Up The Bomb.~~
 .Code Structure Is Messy And Full Of Placeholder Names.

 # How To Use